 - The Bill does not grant the right to data portability and the right to be forgotten to the data principal.

-- The Bill allows transfer of personal data outside India, except to countries notified by the central government.
-This mechanism may not ensure adequate evaluation of data protection standards in the countries where transfer of personal data is allowed.
+- The Bill allows the transfer of personal data outside India, except to countries notified by the central government.
+This mechanism may not ensure adequate evaluation of data protection standards in the countries where the transfer of personal data is allowed.

 Need for Digital Data Protection in India

 India has made significant technical strides and is on pace with other nations, but it trails behind them in having clear, strict rules that cover all the recent changes in how personal data is handled.

 - Many nations, including the USA, China, and many others, have enacted new data protection legislation during the past 20 years.

 - India currently has inconsistent laws.
 India must implement new laws in order to keep up with the trends and collaborate with other nations.